hrynkevych/hrynkevych/README.md

 *May 2015 - July 2022*

 - advised domestic and international clients, including IT companies, on various legal and tax matters; prepared extensive analytical materials and memoranda for clients; participated in secondment projects within the offices of multinational corporations;

+- one of the most significant projects I participated in involved developing and representing top global IT companies, advising on the legal and tax frameworks that regulate and incentivize all IT businesses in Ukraine.

 ### 💼 Portfolio Projects